AlundorZhu/CMORE_Box_Keypoints/data/readme.md

 ## Setup the project
 In the project tab, click on the `+` button and select `create from backup`.
 Then upload the [box.zip](./box.zip) file.

+double check, point 8 is front top of the divider, point 7 is back top of the divider.